 One time I drove up to a garage sale, and it looked like all they were selling were clothes.
 I saw baby clothes, kid clothes, and adult clothes.
 I saw boxes under the tables overflowing with even more clothes.
 I saw nothing else.
 I really just wanted to move on to my next stop.
 But I didn’t.
 I decided to take a 2 minute gamble, got out of my car, and inspected the garage sale.
 I was overjoyed to find that in a few of those boxes under the table were 100+ teacher and education books.
 I ended up buying 36 books at $0.50 each with a potential profit of $300!
 I almost drove past hundreds of dollars!

-Another time, I drove past a garage sale that wasn’t even on my route (we’ll talk about how to make a great garage sale route in future blog posts).
+Another time, I drove past a garage sale that wasn’t even on my route.
 When I drove past this garage sale, all I saw was big furniture out in the driveway.
 If it weren’t for the garage sale sign in their front yard, I would have assumed they were moving.
 Again, the thought entered my mind to just move on, but I didn’t entertain that thought for long.
 I turned around and stopped and was so glad I did.
 In the garage, stacked over to the side, were some brand new (still sealed) board games.
 I was able to pick them up for $2 each and sell them for $150 profit.

 I have more stories, but I think you get the idea.
 Needless to say, I don’t think I’ll judge a garage sale by its driveway again.